OndrejKrasnansky/tweet-hate-speech-recognition/README.md

 # tweet-hate-speech-recognition
 EVALITA 2023 challange
-Dataset and its description on http://www.di.unito.it/~tutreeb/haspeede-evalita23/index.html
+Dataset and its description on http://www.di.unito.it/~tutreeb/haspeede-evalita23/index.html (Does not work with Microsoft Edge)

 Elements contained: